zetske/blockchain-developer-bootcamp-final-project/README.md

 cp rinkeby/.env.example rinkeby/.env
 ```

-You will now need to update all the `.env` files with a valid private key.The API has already been added as an environment variable so that you don't have to enter this yourself.
+You will now need to update all the `.env` files with a valid private key and public key.The API has already been added as an environment variable so that you don't have to enter this yourself.

 #### For app